JetBrains/teamcity-documentation/topics/teamcity-cloud.md

 ## About TeamCity Cloud

 TeamCity is a CI/CD server which key features are a powerful toolset and universality.
-With our Cloud version, we address the user demand in the full-featured CI/CD solution and make it available to you in a couple of minutes, with no need to maintain a server on-premise.
+With our Cloud version, we address the user demand in the full-featured CI/CD solution and make it available to you in a couple of minutes, with no need to maintain a server on-premises.

 __If you are new to TeamCity__, the Cloud Beta is a great starting point as it automatically resolves the task of installing and configuring the server.
 After your [cloud TeamCity server is ready](#Starting+TeamCity+Cloud), you can proceed to our [_Configure and run your first build_](configure-and-run-your-first-build.md) guide.